msindev/Sentiment-Analysis-Flask-API/README.md

 This sentiment analysis API allows you to get Sentiment for a sentence using GET and POST methods.

 ## Requirements
-Use these or any other version if you already have installed.
+Use these or any latest  version if you already have installed.
     Flask==1.1.1
     nltk==3.4.5
 ## Usage